Coming in our September-October 2014 issue

 Across the street or across the country?
-Retirees discuss the pros and cons of living next door to their grandkids, within a few hours’ drive or a plane ride away.
-We explore various living arrangements to help boomers find a suitable distance.
+Retirees discuss the pros and cons of living right next to their grandkids, within a few hours’ drive or a plane flight away.
+We explore various living arrangements to help the perfect distance come into focus.

 Roads to Retirement

 Washington’s Puget Sound: Bellingham to Seattle to Tacoma

 Sun City Anthem at Merrill Ranch in Florence, AZ